What are the Dangers of Full-Face Snorkel Masks?

 - The silicone used was of poor quality and was unable to create a proper seal

-- The masks were so ill-fitted that they were tightened too much and made snorkelers extremely uncomfortable.
+- The masks were so ill-fitted that they were tightened too much and made snorkelers extremely uncomfortable leading to mask squeeze and facial barotrauma.

 Why Can a Full-Face Mask Be Dangerous?

 Some snorkelers have raised concerns about the dangers of the full-face mask being completely sealed.
 That could lead to a potential buildup of carbon dioxide within the mask.
 This can make the snorkeler feel spaced out and may even make them unconscious.

 The advantages of using such a mask become the downside in this case.
-As the full-face snorkel masks are a lot more comfortable to use, a snorkeler can perform the activity for a much longer time.
-This could in very rare cases cause a build-up of carbon dioxide in the mask.
+As such a full-face snorkel mask is a lot more comfortable to use, a snorkeler can perform the activity for a much longer time.
+This could in very rare cases cause a build-up of CO2 in the mask.

 Some snorkel mask producers state straight off that their masks are meant for casual snorkelling.
 They are not meant for heavy-duty purposes since they won’t let you get enough oxygen for strenuous movement and potentially could lead to a buildup of CO2 inside the mask.

 You might also think that water getting into the mask can be of danger.
 Most of the full-face masks come with a purge valve that makes it easy to expel any water inside and therefore pretty much eliminates any risk of suffocating.

 How Do You Stay Safe?

 Obviously, the first step is to get a snorkel mask from a well-known manufacturer or brand.
 Once you have it, you can follow some precautionary measures to avoid any unfortunate incidents:

 Practice Wearing and Removing the Mask